Housing Discrimination and Fair Housing Laws

 If a Determination of Reasonable Cause and a Charge of Discrimination has been issued, either you or the party you filed against can choose to have your case heard by a Federal Distric Court judge.
 This choice must be made within 20 days of the date you received notice of the determination.

-HUD will refer your case to the U.S. Department of Justice, who will file a civil suit on your behalf in the district where the discrimination took place.
+If elected, HUD will refer your case to the U.S. Department of Justice, who will file a civil suit on your behalf in the district where the discrimination took place.
 You or the party you filed against can also choose to have a jury trial.
-You can choose to be represented by the Department of Justice’s appointed legal council or your own attorney.
+You can choose to be represented by the Department of Justice’s appointed legal counsel or your own attorney.

 If the court finds in your favor, the person you filed against could be ordered to compensate you for damages (expenses, emotional distress, and punitive damages), pay your attorney fees, or make housing available to you.
 In addition to financial consequences, the offending party could become subject to a court order not to discriminate.